SheepishFE/TFLearning/README.md

 4. terraform apply

 # SSH Key - Pre-Req
-Create a new ssh key on your local machine, create a new aws_key_pair resource with the public key details here (don't get rid of existing)
+Create a new ssh key on your local machine, create a new (don't get rid of existing) aws_key_pair resource with the public key details here:

-main/ebstf/keypair.tf
+/ebstf/keypair.tf

 Specify the path to the private key when connecting: